 Panama was run for many years by Manuel Noriega, who was both a CIA asset and a major player in the drugs trade who would turn over his drug smuggling rivals to the DEA.
 (The Medellin Cartel would also betray smugglers who did not pay them off to the DEA.)
 When the Miami Attorney General started pursuing Noriega, Panama DEA agents were very unhelpful.
 After the US invaded Panama in order to regain control of the canal they installed president Guillermo Endara, who was a banker for the Cali and Medellin cartels and who appointed as AG, Treasury Minister and chief justice of the supreme Court three former directors of First Interamericas Bank, which was controlled by the Cali Cartel.

 When the US backed rebels against the Soviets in Afghanistan, vehicles which took weapons over the border from Pakistan returned laden with heroin.
-And the government which the US currently supports in that country remains deeply involved in the heroin trade.
+And the government which the US supported in that country until its overthrow by a rejuvinated Taliban, was deeply involved in the heroin trade.

 The difficulty of extracting US ground troops after military intervention

 Nixon’s difficulty in finding a means of ending America’s commitment of ground troops in Vietnam has echoes in the more recent past.
 While campaigning Obama promised to get US troops out of Afghanistan by 2014.
 He promised not to deploy boots on the ground in Syria before… deploying boots on the ground in Syria.
 Trump campaigned on a promise of ending American’s stupid wars then didn’t.
-And Biden’s promise to “bring forever wars to a responsible end” feels like a recasting of Nixon’ promise of peace with honour.
+And Biden’s promise to “bring forever wars to a responsible end” felt like a recasting of Nixon’ promise of peace with honour.
+Here's Saagar Enjeti, speaking on 10 March 2021, on how the Pentagon were fighting to stay in Afghanistan.
+He comes back to the same theme here on 16 March, here on 23 March and here on 14 April 2021.

 "Should the United States, having expended 2,300 American lives, and nearly $1trn, cut and run leaving the country to its fate?
 Or should it declare the peace deal dead and accept that the war, if not endless, is not over yet? ...
 Ms Miller and others argue that Biden should seek a 6 months extension of the deadline [to withdraw US troops].
 The intention would be to keep the peace process alive while buying the Biden administration time to work out what it wants.
 A delay would reassure the Afghan government which felt sidelined by the Trump deal and dreads American abandonment.
 Officials in Kabul hope to be treated as American partners again.
 Their message to the Biden administration, says a negotiator, Nader Nadery, is that a peace deal must not be rushed, especially when the Taliban are not keeping their side of the bargain.